UXARRAY/uxarray/docs/contributing.rst

 2. If you are going to work on one of those issues above, self-assign that issue before you start working.

-3. Or else, if you are going to work on something else, create an issue.
+3. Or else, if you are going to work on something else, create an issue and assign yourself.
 The title, description, and label of an issue could be very helpful for the team to triage the issue and move forward with the work needed.

 * Title needs to reflect the purpose of the issue.
 Some examples:
   - Start with "Add ..." if it is a new functionality needed